lwblackledge/file-watcher/README.md

+---
+This project is no longer maintained as I moved on from Atom.
+---

 # Atom file-watcher Package

 This package watches open files for conflicts or changes, then uses the Atom confirm feature to prompt to reload each file.